 Following the infrastructure changes, Mid-City is now working on the two-story addition, which is taking place in two phases while the hospital remains fully operational.
 The first floor of the addition houses a new 12,000-square-foot emergency department (ED) with private patient rooms and a dedicated trauma space.
 Above the ED, Madison’s new Cancer Center, which is operating in partnership with The James Cancer Network, is home to a dozen oncology stations with a more comfortable layout for patients.
 Medical specialist office space is allocated for the remainder of the second floor.

 The original buildings of the Madison Hospital campus are also undergoing significant changes.
-As part of Mid-City’s scope of work, we’re expanding the fire alarm infrastructure, as well as installing new site and parking lot lighting, nurse call, and normal, critical, equipment, and life safety power and lighting.
+As part of Mid-City’s scope of work, we’re expanding the fire alarm infrastructure, as well as installing new site and parking lot lighting.
+Additional installations include all nurse call as well as normal, critical, equipment, and life safety power and lighting.
 The construction team is installing a new connector, which will join the main entrance to the existing medical office building and new registration areas.